iampaulanca/ISS-Location/README.md

 ISS Location

 Prerequistes:
 - If you would like to know distance between user and ISS.
-User will need to accept locations authorization
+User will need to accept location services authorization.
--

 Features
 - Live updates for dataList